dvos-tools/hautomateplus/README.md

 ## Native Volume Control

 The volume control uses a native Swift binary for better performance and reliability.
+It intelligently detects the currently active output device for precise control.
 Before using volume control features:

 1. Build the native binary: `npm run build:native`
 2. The binary will be created at `native/volume_control`